matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

       timeline and misses the "marker" and expects to see the historical messages.
 They will be missing the historical messages until they can backfill the gap where they left.
- - A "marker" event is not needed for every chunk/batch of historical messages.
+ - A "marker" event is not needed for every chunk of historical messages added via `/batch_send`.
 Multiple chunks can be inserted then once we're done importing everything, we can add one "marker" event pointing at the root "insertion" event
     - If more history is decided to be added later, another "marker" can be sent to let the homeservers know again.
  - When a remote federated homeserver, receives a "marker" event, it can mark the "insertion" prev events as needing to backfill from that point again and can fetch the historical messages when the user scrolls back to that area in the future.
- - We could remove the need for "marker" events if we decided to only allow sending "insertion" events on the "live" timeline at any point where you would later want to add history.
-But this isn't compatible with our dynamic insertion use cases like Gitter where the rooms already exist with no "insertion" events at the start of the room, and the examples from this MSC like NNTP (newsgroup) and email which can potentially want to branch off of everything.

-The structure of the "marker" event would look like:
+The structure of the "marker" event looks like:
 ```js
 {
     "type": "m.room.marker",